Centered Hardy-Littlewood maximal function on hyperbolic spaces, $p > 1$: Acknowledgement

 \section{Acknowledgement}

-The author is partially supported by NSF of China (Grant No. 11171070), NCET-09-0316, ``Fok Ying Tong Education Foundation (Grant No. 111001)'' and ``The Program for Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning''.
+The author is partially supported by NSF of China (Grant No. 11171070) and ``The Program for Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning''.
 He is also grateful to D. Bakry, Jian-Gang Ying for explaining him \eqref{ENCSL} from a probabilistic point of view.
 He would like to thank Bin Qian, Qing-Xue Wang and Yi-Jun Yao for the help in English, P. Sj\"ogren for helpful suggestions.

 {\thesection.\arabic{equation}}